Charlotte Holmes

-Charlotte Louise Holmes (born 29 September 1988) is an English commercial model and TV presenter who was crowned Miss England on 26 June 2012 and went on to place eighth in the Miss World contest.
+Charlotte Louise Holmes (born 29 September 1988) is an English TV host, model, and beauty pageant titleholder who was crowned Miss England 2012 and represented her country at Miss World 2012.
 She placed fourth on Britain and Ireland's Next Top Model in 2010.

 Early life

 Holmes was born at Queen Charlotte's Hospital in Hammersmith on 29 September 1988 to parents Kenneth and Yvonne Holmes, and grew up in Torpoint, Cornwall.
 She has one sister, Lucy, born 8 March 1991.

-She attended Torpoint Junior School, followed by Devonport High School for Girls in Plymouth, where she earned ten GCSEs (all D-U) and four A-Levels in biology, French, chemistry and general studies.
+She attended Torpoint Junior School, followed by Devonport High School for Girls in Plymouth, where she earned ten GCSEs and four A-Levels in biology, French, chemistry and general studies.
 She then enrolled at Cardiff University to study physiotherapy before dropping out to move to London and pursue a modeling career.

 Career

 Holmes's modeling career started when she was 19, and she is currently represented by MOT Models.
-She has modeled for brands including Marks & Spencer; has appeared in bridal, fitness and lifestyle magazines; and has been an in-store model for Abercrombie & Fitch for four years.
+She has modeled for brands including Marks & Spencer; appeared in bridal, fitness and lifestyle magazines; and has been an in-store model for Abercrombie & Fitch for four years.
 She is also the face of the sports brand Do Unlimited.

 In June 2007, she won The Face of Plymouth, a local competition run by The Plymouth Herald.
 She spent the year representing Plymouth and the newspaper at city-based charity and media events, and went on to judge the competition in 2009 and host it in 2010.
 She was crowned Miss Cornwall in March 2009, in her first appearance in the Miss England competition, and finished fourth in the national final.

 She appeared on Sky Living's Britain and Ireland's Next Top Model, hosted by Elle Macpherson, in 2010, and finished in fourth place.
 She was championed by Macpherson from the start and was quickly dubbed "Baby Elle", angering fellow competitors who said the competition was fixed for her to win.
 When Holmes was eliminated, the show's website temporarily shut down due to a huge influx of complaints.
 Tiffany Pisani was crowned the winner of the series.

 In her third and final attempt to win the Miss England title, Holmes competed at Miss London in February 2012.
 She was crowned Miss Charity after raising £1500 for the Thai Children's Trust, but narrowly lost the actual title to Amy Willerton.
 She went on to compete at Miss Devon and won.
 On 26 June 2012, she was crowned Miss England at the Leicester Athena.
 She was also crowned Miss Front Top Model by the Front Academy.

 Holmes spent six weeks competing in the Miss World pageant in China, and represented England in the final on 18 August 2012 in Ordos, Inner Mongolia.
 She placed eighth and was also a finalist in the Charity, Top Model and Sports rounds.
 She won the long jump competition, jumping 4.40 meters; came second in the 100m sprint; and was the fastest member of her 4 × 100 m relay team.